-Pre-requisite: EDU 101 Foundations of Education; and EDU 104 Language Arts for Young Children or EDU 131 Language Arts in a Bilingual Classroom Co-requisites: ENG 93 or ESL 91 or higher Students will be introduced to the foundation of music education.
+Pre-requisite: EDU 101 Foundations of Education; and

+EDU 104 Language Arts for Young Children or

+Students will be introduced to the foundation of music education.
 The course will focus on the principles and methods of planning, implementing and evaluating music and movement experiences.
-Students demonstrate an understanding of terms related to the fundamentals of music theory and the techniques needed in introducing singing, listening, playing, creating moving.
+Students will demonstrate an understanding of terms related to the fundamentals of music theory and the techniques needed in introducing singing, listening, playing, creating and moving.